stanfordnlp/dspy/docs/docs/dspy-usecases.md

 TODO: This list in particular is highly incomplete.
 There are dozens of other good ones.
+To allow space, divide into opintionated blogs / podcasts / interviews vs. tutorials & talks.

 ### Weaviate has a directory of 10 amazing notebooks and 6 podcasts!